 We operate the following internal policies that describe our approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking to ensure we are conducting business in an ethical and transparent manner.
 These include:

 Our policy makes it clear that bribery is a criminal offence and is prohibited.
 The policy actively encourages employees or persons working on behalf of F+R to report any suspected act of bribery, even if the individual has not been personally involved.

 We are committed to ensuring employees have the right to work in an environment free from abuse, bullying and harassment or degrading treatment.

 Employee Code of Conduct.

 Our code makes clear to employees the actions and behaviour expected of them when representing our organisation.
 We strive to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing its supply chain.

 Equal Opportunities Policy.

-Our policy ensures the equality of opportunities is embedded in our employment practices and procedures and are adhered to at all times.
+Our policy ensures the equality of opportunities is embedded in our employment practices and procedures and are always adhered to.

 Recruitment and Selection Policy.

-We use only specified, reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting workers from that agency.
+We use only specified, reputable employment agencies to source labour and always verify the practices of any new agency it is using before accepting workers from that agency.